Internet Explorer Conditional CommentsBy Adam Roberts

 Conditional comments comprise a proprietary Microsoft extension to Internet Explorer that provides a mechanism to target each of the versions of IE either specifically, or as a group.
-This extension was introduced in IE5, so it can only be used in documents rendered in browsers from IE5 up on the Windows platform.
+This extension was introduced in IE5, but removed in IE10, so it can only be used in documents rendered in browsers from IE5 to IE9 inclusive up on the Windows platform.

 Conditional comments use a special syntax—HTML markup wrapped in a conditional statement—and are placed within an HTML comment.
 If the statement evaluates to

 true, the enclosed HTML is revealed within the HTML document.
 If the statement evaluates to false, the enclosed HTML remains hidden.
 Because conditional comments are placed with HTML comments, the enclosed HTML also remains hidden from all browsers that don’t support conditional comments.

 Conditional comments can be placed at any point in the document at which normal comments can be located.
 As such, you can’t place them in external CSS files, or in between

 tags.
 However, they can be used to link to specific files, or to provide specific HTML (or CSS) content for the IE versions specified within the conditional statement.
 It may seem odd to discuss HTML markup in a CSS reference, but conditional comments are Microsoft’s recommended mechanism for delivering targeted CSS to its browser.

 The basic form of conditional comments is as follows: